mikecormier/ConSplice/README.md

   1) a statistical model of splicing constarint accross protein-coding genes in the human genome

-  2) a machine learning model that utlizes evidence of splicing from splicing predictions and the constraint of those evens from ConSplice to improve the interpritation of alternative splicing variants.
+  2) a machine learning model that utlizes evidence of splicing from splicing predictions and the constraint of those events from ConSplice to improve the interpritation of alternative splicing variants.

 ConSplice thus provides an improved method to identify deleterious alternative splicing variants that affect rare disease.